kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-working-with-images/01_Open_a_terminal_inside_a_pod/transcript.md

 ```

 Notice I'm using the 'watch' command here.
 This utility is used for running the same command, over and over again.
 So in this example I've instructed "watch" to run "docker container ls" every second and show it's output.
 The watch command's -n flag is where I've set the refresh internal to one second, that's to override the default, which is every 2 seconds.
 This is a simple technique I like to use to monitor what's going on in near realtime.
-At the moment we don't have any containers
+At the moment we don't have any containers.
+At the moment we don't have any containers.

-While I'm at it, I'll also do the same thing to get a list of pods:
+While I'm at it, I'll also use the top right pane to get a list of pods:

 ```
 watch -n 1 kubectl get pods